-When you're onboarding new clients or customers, you want to reinforce their feeling that they have made the right choice in you as their agency.
+When you're onboarding new clients or customers, you want to reinforce their feeling that they have made the right choice in you as the solution to their problem.
 This will include addressing any questions, gathering the required information, and preparing so the project can begin as quickly and smoothly as possible.

-A client onboarding checklist helps agencies make sure they are covering all the necessary steps to prepare for onboarding a new client and ensure they have the best experience possible.
+A client onboarding checklist helps businesses make sure they are covering all the necessary steps to prepare for onboarding a new client and ensure they have the best experience possible.

 By implementing a structured client onboarding process, the benefits include:

 - Greater commitment to your company

 - Better retention (and associated cost savings)

 Acquiring new customers is anywhere from 5 to 25 times more expensive than retaining an existing one.
 Frederick Reichheld, of Bain & Company (the inventor of the net promoter score), conducted research that shows increasing customer retention rates by 5% increases profits by 25% to 95%.
 However, it’s a well-established fact that 44% of companies have a greater focus on customer acquisition vs. only 18% that focus on retention.

 Your client onboarding process will impact, either positively or negatively, your new client’s experience with your company, and will directly affect the metrics we mentioned above.